DentalCare Logo

 Upon completion of this course, the dental professional should be able to:

-• Recognize the relationship between nutritional deficiencies and oral disease.
+• Describe the links between diabetes and oral health.

 Disclaimers